sm2495/System-forensics/README.md

 **Step-by-step:**
 - Use `dd if=/dev/zero of=group6_.txt bs=1M count=1` to overwrite the file.

-**Figure 2b:** Verifying that file cannot be recovered.
+**Figure 2b:** Confirming file content has been overwritten.
 ![Figure 2b](after_deletion.png)
 **Step-by-step:**
+- Open the file in a hex editor.
-- Use `xxd group6_.txt` to confirm that the original content has been overwritten and cannot be recovered.
+- Verify that the file content consists entirely of zeros, indicating the original data has been overwritten and cannot be recovered.

 ---